andrehk93/Master/dev/README.md

 # Development for Masters Project 2018

-## Server Support + API
+## Server Support + API (Not necessary, only to visually help track progress)
 ### Server
 The project now includes a server that can be started from dev/server/server.py.
 This is a FLASK server, written in Python.
-It only returns results from files written by the main_image.py algorithm (support for main_text.py coming).
+It only returns results from files written by the main.py script.
+This is simply to enable graphical surveillance of the training, as it often use a lot of time, and it can be difficult to track progress.

 #### Requirements
 ```